Professor and Dean

 Shibley has authored or co-authored 13 books - notably including Placemaking: The Art and Science of Building Community; Urban Excellence; and Time Savers Standards for Urban Design - and more than 100 book chapters, government publications and articles in the professional and academic press.
 He is co-author of the Rudy Bruner Award for Urban Excellence, created in 1986 to honor great places.

 Shibley is the recipient of a total of thirteen life-time achievement awards including the national James R. Haecker award for leadership in architectural research from the Architectural Research Centers Consortium, the University at Buffalo President’s Medal and the New York State AIA 2014 Nelson Rockefeller Award for Public Architecture.
+He is a fellow of both the American Institute of Architects and the American Institute of Certified Planners.
 His work has been recognized by the American Planning Association, Congress for New Urbanism, International Economic Development Council, Preservation League of New York State and Progressive Architecture magazine.

 Throughout his career, Shibley has consulted internationally in service of excellence in the professions and design education, including commissions with with the American Institute of Architects and appointments to the Erie Canalways National Heritage Corridor Commission and NYS Fire Prevention and Building Code Council.
 In his previous roles with the U.S. Army’s Office of the Chief of Engineers and the U.S. Department of Energy, Shibley helped produce research-based design guides, demonstration programs and curricula.